glecchi/CSQLQueryExpress/Lib/CSQLQueryExpress/README.md

     - `LTRIM` / `RTRIM`: Removes leading or trailing spaces from a string.
     - `LEFT` / `RIGHT`: Returns characters from the left or right part of a string.

 3. **Date and Time Functions:**
     - `DATEADD`: Adds an interval to a date.
     - `DATEDIFF`: Returns the difference between two dates.
     - `DATEPART`: Returns a specified part of a date as an integer.
+    - `DATEFROMPARTS`: Returns a date from year, month, and day values.
+    - `SYSDATETIME`: Returns a system datetime.
+    - `TIMEFROMPARTS`: Returns a time value for the specified time and with the specified precision.
+    - `EOMONTH`: Returns the last day of the month containing a specified date, with an optional offset.
     - `CONVERT`: Converts a date to a specified format.

 4. **Logical Functions:**
     - `ISNULL`: Replaces NULL with a specified replacement value.

 5. **Aggregate Functions:**
     - `SUM`: Calculates the sum of a set of values.
     - `AVG`: Calculates the average of a set of values.
     - `MIN` / `MAX`: Returns the minimum or maximum value in a set of values.
     - `COUNT`: Returns the number of values in a set.

 ### Statements and Constructs:

 1. **`EXISTS`:** Checks if a subquery returns any rows.